-Training RNNs is sensitive to initializing the training parameters (weights and thresholds) due to the risk of vanishing or exploding gradients \cite{glorot2010understanding}.
-Vanishing gradients result in slow learning, while exploding gradients lead to unstable training.
-Some methods have been suggested for initializing layer weights and biases \cite{he2015delving, glorot2010understanding}.
-These methods can greatly impact how well the deep network trains.
-However, they are still based on randomly initializing the training parameters.
-Furthermore, RNNs encounter challenges when dealing with sparse feature data sets where inputs have many zero values.
-For instance, in the case of a stress prediction task using strain tensor components as inputs, when we have pure-shear loading, only one component of the input feature is non-zero.
-Data sparsity can interfere with the learning process and hinder the network's ability to capture meaningful patterns.
-This paper employed a physics-guided initialization \cite{benady2023nn} of weights and thresholds using \textit{transfer learning} \cite{yang2020transfer}.
+This paper employs a physics-guided initialization \cite{benady2023nn} of weights and thresholds using \textit{transfer learning} \cite{yang2020transfer}.
 Using transfer learning, RNNs are able to overcome initialization challenges by leveraging knowledge derived from previously trained models.
-Initially, the network is trained with an a priori model containing the expected material parameters, known as the source task.
+The network is initialized with the pre-trained model containing the expected material parameters, known as the source task.
 The network is then fine-tuned in accordance with the target task.
-In this study, the source task is intended to predict six-dimensional homogenized stress components of generic elasto-plastic constituents' material properties of woven composites under random walk strain loadings, and the target task is to predict stresses under conventional cyclic strain loading.
-Models that have been trained on dense or diverse data sets can provide more robust representations of features that can be generalized well to sparse data sets.
+This study's source task network is to predict the full stress history of nonlinear woven composites with different constituent properties subjected to random multiaxial strain histories.
+The target task is to predict stress histories under conventional cyclic loading.
+Models that are trained on dense or diverse data sets can provide more robust representations of features that can be generalized well to sparse data sets.
 This approach accelerates training, enhances generalization over sparse feature samples, and facilitates effective learning.

-This investigation has formulated various GRU and LSTM models to characterize woven composites' elasto-plastic behavior.
+This study formulates various GRU and LSTM models to predict the elasto-plastic behavior of woven composites.
 The specific nature of the task determines the choice between GRU and LSTM architectures.
-Moreover, the optimal performance of these models is closely linked to both the number of training parameters.
+Moreover, the optimal performance of these models is closely linked to the number of training parameters.
 This facet is evaluated in depth within the framework of this study.
-To generate the required data set, a mean-field model from Digimat-MF \cite{Digimat-MF} is employed.
-The matrix and reinforcements are attributed elasto-plasticity and elasticity, respectively.
-Notably departing from prevailing trends observed in the development of material-specific ANN surrogate models for composites (cf. \cite{dornheim2023neural, maia2023physically}), this study uniquely incorporates generic matrices and reinforcements into its framework.